Order Flow

 Order Matching

-Orders are matched following strict price-time priority:
+Orders are matched following price-time priority:

 1. Price Priority: Best prices match first

-• Highest bid vs lowest ask
+• Highest bid matches against lowest ask

-2. Time Priority: At the same price level, earlier orders fill first (FIFO)
+2. Time Priority: At the same price level, earlier orders fill first

 Order Cancellation